lukenorberg/ase220-a2/README.md

 * Worked on creating the detail.html file

 Clarissa Hornback
-* Worked on creating the dynamic cards for the index page
+* Created the load more pagination page
-* Slightly modified the data.js file
+* Modified css file for the load more page